aws-observability/aws-o11y-recipes/docs/recipes/amp-alertmanager-terraform.md

 Run the following command to terminate the Amazon Managed Service for Prometheus workspace.
 Make sure you delete the EKS Cluster created as well:

-## Cleanup

-Run the following command to terminate the Amazon Managed Service for Prometheus workspace.
-Make sure you delete the EKS Cluster created as well:

 ```
 terraform destroy